 IMPORTANT: Applicants who can neither read nor write (illiterate) do not qualify for any special exception on the basis of being illiterate.
 They may, however, qualify for one of the exemptions described above.
 (Check out this inspiring story about an illiterate woman who defied the odds and passed her naturalization exam.)

-If you have a disability (or other needs), you can request special accommodations to help you complete your citizenship test.
+If you have a disability (or other needs), you can request special accommodations to help you complete your American citizenship test.
 For example, you may bring an interpreter or a family member.
 USCIS may give you extra time to complete your exam, or they may designate an alternative, more easily accessible testing site, such as your home or a senior citizens center, if you’re unable to travel to your nearest USCIS field office.
 They may also provide the reading test in large print or let you respond verbally to questions.

 You may request accommodations if you: